kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/migration.md

 ::: tabs
 == Kotlin DSL
-In the Kotlin example these parameters are used if you want the rest of your project to use Kotlin DSL:
+In the Kotlin example, these parameters are used if you want the rest of your project to use Kotlin DSL:
 ```kts
 kotlinController = true
 centralScript = "build.gradle.kts"